kheyduk/Agavoideae/README.md

 <b>Gene tree</b> folder contains newick gene trees for all genes discussed in the main and supplemental figures

-For raw data, please see the BioProject on SRA (to be created ASAP!)
+For raw data, please see the BioProject on SRA: PRJNA390069.